merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Concatonate FASTAs of dereplicated reference genomes and simplify deflines

-We are combining all the FASTA files of the dereplicated reference genomes into a single file because, later on, we will be performing competitive read recruitment.
-For this process to work correctly, all reference genomes need to be in one unified FASTA file to ensure that the reads can be compared against all genomes in a competitive manner.
+We combined all the FASTA files of the dereplicated reference genomes into a single file because, later on, we performed competitive read recruitment.
+For this process to work correctly, all reference genomes needed to be in one unified FASTA file to ensure that the reads could be compared against all genomes in a competitive manner.

-To use anvi'o (which does not allow special characters in the deflines of FASTA files) and to easily identify each reference genome throughout the analysis, we are simplifying the deflines using anvi'o's [`anvi-script-reformat-fasta`](https://anvio.org/help/main/programs/anvi-script-reformat-fasta/) program.
-We are using the `--prefix` flag to include the reference genome name, and the `--simplify-names` flag to remove any special characters and standardize the names.
-Additionally, the `--report-file` flag will generate a file that maps the original deflines in the FASTA files to the reformatted ones.
-Finally, we will concatenate all FASTA files with these reformatted deflines into a single file named `all_fasta.fa`.
+To use anvi'o (which does not allow special characters in the deflines of FASTA files) and to easily identify each reference genome throughout the analysis, we simplified the deflines using anvi'o's [`anvi-script-reformat-fasta`](https://anvio.org/help/main/programs/anvi-script-reformat-fasta/) program.
+We used the `--prefix` flag to include the name of the reference genome, and the `--simplify-names` flag to remove any special characters and standardize the names.
+Additionally, the `--report-file` flag was used to generate a file that maps the original deflines in the FASTA files to the reformatted ones.
+Finally, we concatenated all FASTA files with these reformatted deflines into a single file named `all_fasta.fa`.

 We are running the following commands in the directory in which the FASTA files are.